fnabinash/rust-practice/CONTRIBUTING.md

 1. **Commit Messages**:
    - Use meaningful commit messages that describe the purpose of each change.
 Example:
-   - If you are confused then look into the commit history, and you will get an idea of how to write a good commit message.
+   - If you are confused, check the commit history for examples of good commit messages.

 2. **Test Your Changes**:
    - Before submitting a PR, ensure that all changes are thoroughly tested.